Venktesh-Kavi/programming-fundamentals/clean_code/code_sense.md

-# CLEAN CODE
+# CODING GUIDELINES

-## BAD CODE
+## Why need coding guidelines?

-* Aggressive release cycles, quick product to market movement should be accompanies with careful consideration on code.
+* Aggressive release cycles, quick product to market movement should be accompanied with careful consideration on code.
 Companies are brought down by poor code
 * Impeding caused by bad code is called wading
 * We all think of going back and cleaning it later -
     > LeBlanc's Law: "Later equals never"

 ### Total Cost of Owning a Mess